survivejs/react-book/manuscript/05_react_and_flux.md

 T> An alternative way would be to take a snapshot only when the window gets closed.
 There's a Window level `beforeunload` hook that could be used.
 The problem with this approach is that it is brittle.
 What if something unexpected happens and the hook doesn't get triggered for some reason?
 You'll lose data.

-In order to integrate this idea to our application we will need to implement a little module to manage it, take the possible initial data in count at `NoteStore` and finally trigger the new logic at initialization phase.
+In order to integrate this idea to our application we will need to implement a little module to manage it.
+There we take possible initial data in count and trigger the new logic.

 *app/libs/persist.js*  does the hard part.
-It will set up a `FinalStore`, deal with bootstrapping (restore data) and listening the store for snapshotting (save data).
+It will set up a `FinalStore`, deal with bootstrapping (restore data) and snapshotting (save data).
 I have included an escape hatch in form of `debug` flag.
 If it is set, the data won't get saved to `localStorage`.
-The reasoning is that now you can set the flag (`localStorage.setItem('debug', 'true')`), hit `localStorage.clear()` and refresh the browser to get a clean slate.
+The reasoning is that doing this you can set the flag (`localStorage.setItem('debug', 'true')`), hit `localStorage.clear()` and refresh the browser to get a clean slate.
 The implementation below illustrates these ideas:

 **app/libs/persist.js**